History of Philadelphia: Philadelphia campaign

-Flight of Congress

-At the end of the American War of Independence, many Patriot soldiers had not been paid their wages for their service during the war.
+At the end of the American Revolutionary War, many Patriot soldiers had not been paid their wages for their service during the war.
 Congress refused the soldiers' request for payment of their salaries.
 In what is known as the Pennsylvania Mutiny of 1783, hundreds of Patriot veterans of the war who were owed back pay marched with their weapons on the Pennsylvania statehouse in Philadelphia.
 Congress, lacking in funds, fled from Philadelphia to Princeton, New Jersey.
 With their departure and the departure of their families and staffs, Philadelphia was left all but deserted.

-Temporary capital

 As a result of the Pennsylvania Mutiny of 1783, Congress fled Philadelphia, eventually settling in New York City, designated as the temporary capital.
 Besides the Constitutional Convention in May 1787, United States politics was no longer centered in Philadelphia.
 Due to political compromise, Congress chose a permanent capital to be built along the Potomac River.